Latex paint takes around 3 hours to dry between coats, 24 hours to dry to use, and 2-4 weeks to fully cure.

 To make latex paint dry faster, use a hairdryer, open more windows, thin latex paint, or apply it during the day.

-How Long Should Latex Paint Dry Between Coats?
+How Long Does Latex Paint Take to Dry Between Coats?

 Related Read: Can You Sand Latex Paint?

 Different Drying Stages of Latex Paint

 The different drying stages of latex paint are listed below.

 Dry To Touch

 The dry-to-touch stage refers to when the paint top layer is dry enough so the coating won’t stick to your hand.
 In this stage, only the top layer is dry while the underneath of the paint is still wet and you can’t apply another coating over it yet.